USING PERSONAL WEBSPACE AT CLEMSON

 Users can have a personal webspace while at Clemson.
 See instructions below to request one, access it, or maintain it.
 Note that the URL will contain your Clemson username and will be: https://username.people.clemson.edu

 REQUESTING PERSONAL WEBSPACE

-Webspaces are not automatically provisioned.
-If you have never used your personal web page, then you will be required to request access at this link: https://www.clemson.edu/webmaster/personal-webspace before the webspace will be provisioned to you.
+If you want a Clemson personal web page, then you will be required to request access at the following link:

 SEARCH ENGINE INDEXING